jeshan/botostubs/README.md

 The deployment pipeline on AWS checks for boto3 releases every 3 days, installs it, generate new stubs and pushes them to PyPI.
 Looking for a new API released a few days ago?
 Just upgrade the package with `pip install --upgrade botostubs` and you're good to go.

+For an in-depth account, see the blog post [Code assistance for boto3, always up to date and in any IDE](https://www.awsadvent.com/2018/12/21/code-assistance-for-boto3-always-up-to-date-and-in-any-ide/)

 # TODO
 Support python versions before 3.5.
 Currently requires at least 3.5 due to use of type hints.